-In the normal course of our operations, we may collect information from: (i) You (through information you give us on your applications for insurance or on other forms, through telephone or in-person interviews with you, and through information you provide to an insurance agent or your employer such as your address, telephone number, or your health status, or other types of insurance coverage you have; (ii) Your Transactions with us, such as your claims history; (iii) Other Insurance Companies that currently insure you or that have insured you in the past, such as your claims history; (iv) Your Employer, such as information your employer receives from you for purposes of eligibility for insurance coverage; or (v) Your Health Care Providers who currently treat you or have treated you in the past, such as information about your health status; or (vi) Insurance Support Organizations that collect information about your past medical transactions.
+In the normal course of our operations, we may collect information from: (i) You (through information you give us on your applications for insurance or on other forms, through telephone or in-person interviews with you, and through information you provide to an insurance agent or your employer such as your address, telephone number, health status, or other types of insurance coverage you have; (ii) Your Transactions with us, such as your claims history; (iii) Other Insurance Companies that currently insure you or that have insured you in the past, such as your claims history; (iv) Your Employer or Plan Sponsor, such as information about your eligibility for insurance coverage; (v) Your Health Care Providers who currently treat you or have treated you in the past, such as information about your health status; or (vi) Insurance Support Organizations that collect information about your past medical transactions.

 We protect the PHI that we maintain about you by using physical, electronic, and administrative safeguards that meet or exceed applicable law.
 When our business activities require us to provide PHI to third parties, they must agree to follow appropriate standards of security and confidentiality regarding the PHI provided.
 Access to your PHI is also restricted to appropriate business purposes.

 We have developed privacy policies to protect your PHI.
 All employees are trained on these policies when they are hired and thereafter receive annual refresher training.
 Employees that violate our privacy policies are subject to disciplinary action.